dawnis/evo_rl/README.md

 The main evolutionary algorithm in this libary is inspired by the NEAT (K.O.
 Stanley and  R. Miikkulainen) and implements Stochastic Universal Sampling with Truncation as the selection mechanism.

-## Current Biomemtic Features
-* Topology is non-fixed and selectable via evolution [planned].
-* Neurons are stateful.

 ## Running Tests

 ### Verbose